beurar/Viceroys-STALKER-ALife/README.md

 ### Chemical Zones
 * Randomly creates chemical gas zones that damage unprotected units.
 * Fields favour low terrain so gas tends to pool in valleys.
-* Valley-based placement now spawns clusters of gas clouds at each low point.
+* Valley-based placement now uses cached valleys, picking a random one for each event and spawning clusters of gas clouds at that low point.
 * Zones sleep when no players are nearby and reactivate on approach.
 * Cleanup functions remove old zones to keep performance reasonable.